Tsesarevich: Tsesarevna of Russia

 The wife of an heir-tsesarevich bore the title Tsesarevna (Цесаревна) – Grand Duchess.
 In first years of Russian Empire the female heirs of Peter I of Russia bore this title: his daughters Elizabeth of Russia (born 1709), Anna Petrovna (1708–1728) and Natalia Petrovna (1718–1725).
 This word is not to be confused with Tsarevna, used before 18th century for all the Tsar's daughters and daughters-in-law.

 Many princesses from Western Europe, who converted to Orthodox Christianity and changed their given names accordingly, were given the patronymic Fyodorovna not because their fathers were named "Theodore", but as an allegory based on the name of Theotokos of St. Theodore, the patron icon of the Romanov family.

 Post-monarchy

-After claiming the Russian throne in exile in 1924 Grand Duke Cyril Vladimirovich of Russia designated his son, Grand Duke Vladimir Cyrillovich of Russia, Tsesarevich.
+After claiming the Russian throne in exile in 1924 Grand Duke Kirill Vladimirovich designated his son, Grand Duke Vladimir Kirillovich, Tsesarevich.
 Since 1997 the title has been attributed to Vladimir's grandson, George Mikhailovich Romanov, whose mother, Maria Vladimirovna, conferred it on him in her capacity as pretender to the throne.
 Those who refer to him by a dynastic title, however, more usually address him as "grand duke".

 Until the end of the empire most people in Russia and abroad, verbally and in writing continued to refer to the Sovereign as "tsar".
 Perhaps for that reason the title of tsesarevich was less frequently used to refer to the heir apparent than either "tsarevich" or "grand duke".